wp-plugins/get-options/readme.txt

 = I can not see the link to the options page =
 Just the administrators can see it

 == Screenshots ==
 1. The new submenu in the Tools menu.
 2. The serialized data, easily readable.

 == Changelog ==
 = 1.0 =
 * First version !
 = 1.1.0 =
 * Just some changes in the readme.txt file

 == Upgrade Notice ==
 = 1.0 =
 First version !

 == Contact info ==
-Here's a link to [My personal Website](http://gillesdumas.com/ "my personal website")
+Here's a link to [my personal website](http://gillesdumas.com/ "my personal website")